Enter to win a $5,000 scholarship!

 5. Helicopter Parents

-Parents are a big part of the college process, but remember, you’re selling why you would be a great addition to the school.
+Parents are a big part of the college process, but remember, you’re selling why you would be a great addition to the school, not anyone else.
 Victoria Bartley, a former assistant director of admissions at the University of Chicago, says it can be a red flag “when a student’s parents call or email, trying to check whether documents have been received or to ask application-specific questions.”
 She says, “What it tells an admissions counselor is that this student is not taking charge of their own process, which makes one wonder how they might handle all the new responsibilities and independence they will encounter in college.”

 Ashley Kollme, a former admissions officer at Davidson College, adds, “In this age when helicopter parents are doing so much for their children, it truly stands out to admissions officers when students drive the process themselves.”